-20. Drab Service Dress.-As laid down for Officers of the Army wide Dress Regulations for the Army.
+20. Drab Service Dress.-As laid down for Officers of the Army vide Dress Regulations for the Army.
 Cap and Collar badges, buttons and badges of rank as described in paras.
 5, 9 and 10, but in bronze (Patterns can be seen at Admiralty Pattern Rooms).

 21. Sword.-Hilt, steel, half-basket, pierced with scroll design and Royal Cypher and Crown chased.
-Black fish-skin grip, bound with three strands of silver wire, back chequered to pommel with flat part near guard for the thumb, straight blade, grooved and spear-pointed:-Blade, full size- $32\frac{1}{2}$ ins. long and 1 in. wide at the shoulder; hilt, total length, $5\frac{1}{2}$ to $5\frac{1}{2}$ ins.; grip, total length, 5 ins. to 51⁄2 ins. to suit the size of the hand; Weight, approximately 2 lbs.
+Black fish-skin grip, bound with three strands of silver wire, back chequered to pommel with flat part near guard for the thumb, straight blade, grooved and spear-pointed:-Blade, full size-321⁄2 ins. long and 1 in. wide at the shoulder; hilt, total length, 51⁄2 to 51⁄2 ins.: grip, total length, 5 ins. to 51⁄2 ins. to suit the size of the hand; Weight, approximately 2 lbs.
 2 oz. without scabbard.

-Note.-Officers in possession of R.M.A. pattern are permitted to wear the sword during service.
+NOTE.-Officers in possession of R.M.A. pattern are permitted to wear the sword during service.

-Scabbard.-Steel, with a large shoe at the bottom and a trumpet-shaped mouth.
+Scabbard.-Steel, with a large shoe-shaped base and a trumpet-shaped mouth.
 Leather scabbard for use with "Sam Browne" belts to be the same as that described in the Army Dress Regulations.

-22. Sword Belt-Full Dress.-Plain blue web waist belt, with leather furniture and brass dees for slings and brass hook for sword.
-The slings of gold wire lace, $\frac{1}{2}$ in. wide, of special pattern, lined with crimson morocco leather.
+22. Sword Belt-Full Dress.-Plain blue web waist belt, with leather furniture and brass dress slings and brass hook for sword.
+The slings of gold wire lace, 4 in. wide, of special pattern, lined with crimson morocco leather.
 Morocco leather sword ring attachments, fastening back with a gilt stud.
 The belt to be worn under the sash and over the tunic when the sword is carried.
 (See para.
 35 re Warrant Officers.)